Everett Fire Technical Rescue At Rucker Crash

 43rd and Rucker crash

-My Everett News is a hyperlocal news website featuring breaking news and events in Everett, WA.
-We also cover City of Everett information and items of interest to those who live and work in Everett.
-It's written by Leland Dart a former Snohomish County based radio reporter born and raised in Everett.
+My Everett News is a hyperlocal news website featuring news and events in Everett, Washington.
+We also cover City of Everett information and items of interest to those who live, work, and play in Everett.

-View all posts by myeverettnews →
+View all posts by My Everett News Staff →

 January 16, 2016